 Put the accents on them anyway!
-Choosing the right materials and color can even enhance your gutters.
+Choosing the right materials and colors can even enhance your gutters.
 Go for something metallic.
-There are techniques that can make them look like they have a patina, as seen in copper.
+Some techniques can make them look like they have a patina, as seen in copper.
 Pair that with the same accenting on the patio roof, and you’ve got something unique!

 Even the Garage